kenjibailly/paimon_discord_bot/Readme.md

 - ❌ /set-reward-time
     - Sets the amount of time the reward will stay before being removed
     - Input: time in days
+- ❌ /games
+    - Lists the upcoming games

 ### 🏪 Shop rewards:
 - ✅ Change your nickname